 (This is a quick overview of how I make blueberry muffin oat cookies, with tips along the way.
 You’ll find the full ingredients & instructions in the recipe card below.)

 - Scoop onto a baking sheet.
-Use a spoon or small cookie scoop and lightly shape the dough into rounds.
+Use a spoon or cookie scoop to portion the dough onto a parchment-lined baking sheet.
+Lightly shape each one into a round cookie.

 - Bake at 350°F for 13 to 15 minutes.
-Cookies should be lightly golden on the bottom and just set.
+The cookies should look set on top and golden underneath when they’re done.

 Tips For The Best Strawberry Banana Breakfast Cookies